PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

     Export to standard output full (private) key with key id *KEY-ID* within zone called *ZONE*.
-The format used is compatible with BIND and NSD/LDNS. generate-zone-key {**KSK**,\ **ZSK**} [*ALGORITHM*] [*KEYBITS*]
+The format used is compatible with BIND and NSD/LDNS. export-zone-key-pem *ZONE* *KEY-ID*
+    Export to standard output full (private) key with key id *KEY-ID* within zone called *ZONE* in the PEM file format.
+The format is compatible with many non-DNS software products. generate-zone-key {**KSK**,\ **ZSK**} [*ALGORITHM*] [*KEYBITS*]
     Generate a ZSK or KSK to stdout with specified algorithm and bits and print it on STDOUT.
 If *ALGORITHM* is not set, ECDSA256 is